apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

 Kubeblocks provides Grafana Dashboards and Prometheus AlertRules for mainstream engines, which you can obtain from [the repository](https://github.com/apecloud/kubeblocks-mixin), or convert and customize according to your needs.

-For the import method, refer to the documentation of the third-party monitoring service.
+For the importing method, refer to the tutorials of your third-party monitoring service.

 ### Enable the monitoring function for a database